maxime1992/angular-ngrx-starter/README.md

 # assets
 ## /src/assets
 Folder where you can put all your static assets like pictures.
 There's also a `i18n` folder with one file per language.
-Indeed, this template includes `ng2-translate` so you can easily have multi language support.
+Indeed, this template includes `@ngx-translate` so you can easily have multi language support.

 If you add a language file, to make it available in the UI you'll have to open `/src/app/core/core.module.ts` and add it to the `providers` list.